SayedMohsen635/Greenhouse-PCB/README.md

 # Smart Greenhouse PCB System
-This repository includes the design files and implementation of a custom Greenhouse Control PCB developed to automate and regulate key environmental functions in a greenhouse system.
+This repository includes the design files and implementation of a custom Greenhouse Control PCB developed to automate and regulate key environmental functions in a greenhouse system using Altium Designer.

 ---